 Paratha is a layered chapati that is lightly fried in ghee, or oil.
 They should be flaky, and as you tear them, the layers should readily separate.
 The layers can be stuffed with vegetables such as potato or cauliflower, or paneer.

 Parathas are more time-consuming to prepare than chapatis.
 Starting with the same basic dough, you roll them out, brush them with ghee or oil, make them back into balls, and repeat the process.
-You repeat the process at least two or three times, like puff pastry, because you want that flaky layered.
+You repeat the process at least two or three times, like puff pastry, because you want that flaky layering.
 There are a couple of techniques for making the layers and are discussed in the paratha recipe in this book.

 Parathas are a good accompaniment to soupy dishes like sambar.